tiagodalloca/spec-examples/README.md

 If this repository get **at least 5 stars**, I'll keep pushing **more examples about spec** and I'll **document** them all (with **explanations** and **implementation** details).

-To help, me myself have already gave one star!
+To help, me myself have already gave one :star2:!

 ## Usage